Integrated Innovation Network

-I2N’s Navigator is our earliest stage program that equips you with the skills and mindset to discover the massive potential of your idea, invention, or research project.
-This 3-day online professional development experience will familiarise you with practical tools and an action plan for turning ideas into impact.
+I2N’s Navigator is our earliest stage program that equips you with the skills and mindset to discover the massive potential of your business or social enterprise idea, invention, or research project.
+This 3-day online experience will familiarise you with practical tools and an action plan for turning ideas into impact.

-You will be introduced to powerful tools and frameworks that shine new light on your pathway to impact for an idea, invention or research project.
-This includes giving you time to ‘get out of the building’ and gather information about:
+You will be introduced to powerful tools and frameworks that shine new light on your pathway to impact.
+This includes giving you time to 'get out of the building’ and gather information about:

-- Testing the first versions of your value proposition
+- The first versions of your value proposition

 You will come away with the ability to confidently present your impact potential to stakeholders and have a clear direction for likely pathways to impact for your idea.
 Get ready for some challenging, but highly rewarding few days.

 For more information on the Navigator and Validator programs catch up on a recently recorded information session.

 "An invaluable experience for any emerging entrepreneur or innovator that brings focus and understanding to an already in place business, or ideas in the initial period of contemplation."
 Maggie H.

 "Exceeded my expectations.
 I was grateful that the teaching could be adapted to social enterprises as well as money-making startups."
 Patricia P.

 Applications open Monday 1 March 2021

 Applications close 11:59 PM Sunday 28 March 2021